 updated information back to the controller.
 A model's status (

-command) is built up from the communication between a controller and all the
+is built up from the communication between a controller and all the agents

-agents running in that model.
-Agents are also responsible for all logging that
+running in that model.
+Agents are also responsible for all logging that goes on

 The agent's software version is generally consistent across a controller (and its models) and is thus determined at controller-creation time.
 By default the agent uses the same version as that of the local Juju client but this can be tweaked if desired.
 See Agent versions and streams for how to do this.